G.I. Joe: Cobra: G.I. Joe: Cobra II

 In 2010, another 4-issue miniseries, G.I.
 Joe: Cobra II, was published as a direct continuation of the previous Cobra miniseries and one-shot.
 After its conclusion, the title became an ongoing series with the publication of G.I.
 Joe: Cobra #5, which continued the storyline of Cobra II, while preserving the numbering of the original Cobra miniseries.
 Another one-shot was released, G.I.
 Joe: Cobra Special #2, which explored Erika Le Tene in her new role as the Chameleon.
 The ongoing series ended with #13.

 G.I.
-Joe: Cobra vol. 3
+Joe Cobra: Cobra Civil War

 G.I.
-Joe: Cobra vol. 3 started in May 2011.
+Joe Cobra: Cobra Civil War started in May 2011.
 It starts after G.I.
 Joe: Cobra Civil War #0, with the previous Cobra series ending after the death of Cobra Commander.
 In January 2012, the series will earn an annual titled G.I.
 Joe: Cobra Annual 2012: The Origin of Cobra Commander, showcasing the origin of the new Cobra Commander.
 Also in January 2012, the series will become part of a 9-issue crossover with the other two G.I.
 Joe ongoing series: G.I.
 Joe and G.I.
 Joe: Snake Eyes.
 The crossover is titled Cobra Command.